Lead & Drinking Water

 • Be sure to routinely replace filter cartridges according to the manufacturer's instructions.

 The only way to know with certainty if you have lead at the tap is to have your water tested by a certified laboratory.
 If you are concerned that your family is at risk, use a state-certified laboratory.
-The RWA laboratory is included in that list and offers a test for lead for $25.
+The RWA laboratory is included in that list and will perform a free test if you have a lead or galvanized service line.
 Home test kits are also available, but we cannot attest to their accuracy.
+Please call us at 833-RWA-LEAD (833-792-5323) if you have questions.